-1 – Not evaluating the results blindly – as human beings we can’t resist bias so if we don’t remain blind to the conditions then we can’t assure our results to be accurate.
+1 – Not evaluating the results blindly – as human beings we can’t resist bias, so if we don’t remain blind to the conditions then we can’t be sure our results are accurate.

 2 – Not calibrating all equipment correctly – by using an uncalibrated machine the results it gives cannot be relied upon to be completely accurate.

 3 – Not documented, not done!
 By not recording all data at the time it was generated we risk items being missed or misinterpreted.